 Inglorious Bastards/DVD/3 Disc Explosive Edition

-After The Dirty Dozen was released in 1967, it was a big smash in Europe and it soon spawned a whole bunch of remakes by Italian directors.
-In the late 70s, Italian master director Enzo G. Castellari did his own spin on the "men on a mission" film with Quel Maledetto Treno Blindatto aka The Inglorious Bastards.
+When Robert Aldrich's The Dirty Dozen was released into theaters in 1967, it became a huge smash in Europe and it soon spawned a whole bunch of thematic remakes by Italian directors.
+Ten years later, Italian master director Enzo G. Castellari did his own spin on this type of "men on a mission" film with Quel Maledetto Treno Blindatto aka The Inglorious Bastards.
 Being an incredible stylist of cinema, Il Maestro Castellari brought a wild, raucous vision of war to the screen and the film has since become a cult classic for film geeks.

 DISC TWO: On the second disc there is an incredibly well made, in-depth documentary called The Train Kept A Rollin which features Director Enzo G. Castellari, Stars Bo Svenson, Fred Williamson, Massimo Vanni, SFX Artist Gino De Rossi, Producer Roberto Sbarigia, Screenwriter Laura Toscano and the son of composer Francesco De Masi, Fillipo De Masi.
 The cast and crew discuss what it was like to work on the film.
 Bo Svenson explains how working with Enzo was a very exciting experience and how he and Fred Williamson got along great although you can tell there was a level of macho competition between the two which is evident when you listen to them talk about each other.
 We also get some nice commentary about the incredible action sequences as the crew fondly remembers the explosives technician who went by the colorful and descriptive name "Bombardone".